Corey Brooks

-Corey Brooks is a Republican politician from Oklahoma who was a member of the Oklahoma Senate.
+Corey Brooks is a Republican politician from Oklahoma who served as a member of the Oklahoma Senate from 2013 to 2016.

 Political career

 Brooks began his political career in early 2012, vying for the redrawn Senate District 43.
 He and Peggy Davenport advanced to the Republican primary runoff on August 28, 2012, where he won with 67.5% of the votes.
 He then faced Democrat Mike Fullerton in the general election on November 6, 2012, where he won with 70.7% of the votes.

 Brooks serves on the Insurance, Transportation, and Veterans and Military Affairs committees; on the Appropriations Subcommittee on Natural Resources and Regulatory Services; and as the Vice Chair of the Pensions committee.

 Military career

 Brooks is a Lieutenant Commander in the U.S. Navy.
 As a Naval officer, LCDR Brooks worked on the Secretary of the Navy's Staff as a Military Assistant and Flag Aide, followed by a tour as the Secretary's Deputy Branch Chief for Special Operations/Irregular Warfare Support.
 He also spent time at sea on the USS Blue Ridge (LCC-19) out of Yokosuka, Japan, worked as a team lead in the Office of Naval Intelligence and attended various Navy schools and exercises across the globe.
 LCDR Brooks culminated his active duty service with a year-long combat tour in Afghanistan, serving as the Officer-in-Charge of the forward-deployed Afghan Threat Finance Cell (ATFC).